-With the tip out of the way, the stalk then fuses to the cell and acts as a boarding ramp, pulling the virus into the cell and allowing the virus’s single-stranded genetic material, called RNA, to invade the inside of the cell.
+With the tip out of the way, the stalk then fuses to the cell and acts as a boarding ramp, pulling the virus into the cell and allowing the virus’s single-stranded genetic material, called RNA, to invade.
 The RNA hijacks the cell’s own machinery, turning it into a factory to churn out more viruses.

 “What we’ve got is a very unique virus.
 It is a bit of a Jekyll and Hyde,” said Cornell University virologist Gary Whittaker, referring to the fact that it first attacks like a cold, and then turns deadly only late in an infection.

 The loop of protein may help explain how differently SARS-CoV-2 infects humans compared to SARS, its closest human-infecting relative.
 Most cases brought on by SARS-CoV-2 are mild or symptomless, spreading infections with coughs and sneezes.
 But deadly cases look like SARS and its relative, MERS.